 The rapid development of predictive models for cardiac and cardiovascular disease diagnostics happened between years 2000 and 2013 [6].
 In European guidelines, Systematic COronary Risk Evaluation (SCORE) estimates the ten-year risk for a fatal cardiovascular event, such as heart attack, stroke, aneurysm of the aorta, by stratifying patients into four risk groups: low, moderate, high, and very high.
-Different databases contain different risk level definitions.
-To facilitate an initial approach to the problem, we have chosen a simpler public Cleveland database with two levels of risk.
 The most commonly used machine learning (ML) algorithms for heart disease diagnosis are: Support Vector Machine (SVM), Naive Bayesian classifier (Naive Bayes), Artificial Neural Network (ANN) and Decision tree (DT).
 Parthiban et al. [10] used SVM with RBF kernel and Naive Bayesian classifier for diagnosis of heart disease in diabetic patients.
 The accuracy of their approach was 94.6% and 74%, respectively.
 Dangare et al. [3] propose using ANN with an extended feature set for heart diseases.
 They included information about obesity and smoking as the risk factors for coronary heart disease.
 Das et al. [4] used the ensemble approach of three ANN with a tangent sigmoid function, single hidden layer, and 14 neurons.
 The experimental results gained 89% classification accuracy for heart disease diagnosis.

 Lately, knowledge transfer (transfer learning) has become popular in the field of machine learning [9, 7].
 The reasons for transferring knowledge are often associated with a lack of learning data for the target problem or with the time it takes to learn a new model.
 Partially labeled training data have shown to improve performance in machine learning [8].
 Such data are often also easier and cheaper to obtain.
 Knowledge transfer approaches are also found in different medical fields: pneumonia risk assessment with multi-task learning, lifelong inductive learning in the field of heart disease and sequential inductive a model for knowledge transfer in the field of coronary artery disease diagnosis [7].
-A problem that can occur during the transfer of knowledge is the so-called neg- ative transfer, which harms the learning success for the new domain [9].
+A problem that can occur during the transfer of knowledge is the so-called negative transfer, which harms the learning success for the new domain [9].